Social commerce strategies: from browsing to buying on social media

 Direct customer interaction

 Social commerce enables two-way communication.
-Companies can respond directly to questions, resolve complaints, and build relationships.
+Businesses can directly respond to questions, resolve complaints, and build relationships.
 This personal approach strengthens customer loyalty.

 Data-driven insights